georapbox/DOMQuery/README.md

 # DOMQuery (experimental)
 DOMQuery (aka Q) is a skinny, experimental DOM library for modern browsers with a jQuery like API.
-So far it comes with the methods I found myself using more often when I mess around with DOM.
+So far it comes with some of the methods I found myself using more often when I mess around with DOM.

 ## Build